🇩🇰

 Danish supermarkets are your strongest ally

-Netto, Føtex, Bilka, Rema 1000, and SuperBrugsen all carry strong vegan ranges with clear labelling.
-Look for the V-label (European Vegetarian Union certified) and the Ø symbol (Danish organic certification) on packaging.
-Most carry oat milk, plant-based protein products, vegan yoghurts, and a wide range of dairy-free alternatives.
-This is your most reliable fallback in any Danish town, large or small.
+Netto, Føtex, Bilka, Rema 1000, and SuperBrugsen all carry extensive vegan ranges with clear labelling.
+The V-label (European Vegetarian Union certified) appears reliably on vegan products, and most chains carry oat milk, plant-based proteins, vegan yoghurts, and dairy-free alternatives.
+Supermarket rugbrød from major chains is typically vegan and reliably labelled.
+This is your most consistent fallback in any Danish town.
+Selection varies by branch size, so stock up at larger urban stores before travelling to smaller towns.

 02